Bad Powers

 Super: You are not limited to 7 cards, but you may not discard cards intentionally.

-BENEFACTOR [M:PR:B] Gives Good Cards Away Patrick Riley (Bad Powers)
+BENEFACTOR [M:WWW:B] Gives Good Cards Away Patrick Riley (Bad Powers)

 Restriction: Use only in a game with bad powers.

-Super: You need not give your opponent anything.
+Super: You need not give your opponent anything before cards are played in a challenge.

-BRAGGART [M:JR:B] ANNOUNCES HIGHEST ATTACK CARD Jack Reda (Bad Powers)
+BRAGGART [M:Warp:B] ANNOUNCES HIGHEST ATTACK CARD Jack Reda (Bad Powers)

 History: It doesn't matter to the Braggarts that everyone knows their resources.
 The Braggarts are going to win anyway, aren't they?